Skip to main content

 The Equal Employment Opportunity Commission (EEOC), the agency responsible for enforcing the ADA and GINA, has issued regulations on this issue, but they have been the subject of litigation and are subject to change.
 This legal uncertainty creates a challenging environment for employers who are trying to design a wellness program that is both effective and compliant.

-From a HIPAA perspective, the issue of is also relevant.
+From a HIPAA perspective, the issue of voluntary participation is also relevant.
 The HIPAA Privacy Rule generally requires an individual’s authorization for any use or disclosure of PHI that is not for treatment, payment, or health care operations.
 However, there is an exception for disclosures to a group health plan’s sponsor for plan administration purposes.

 This exception allows a wellness program that is part of a group health plan to share certain information with the employer without the individual’s authorization.
 The scope of this exception is limited, and any disclosure must be consistent with the plan’s privacy notice.
 The complex interplay of these rules requires a careful and considered approach to the design of any wellness program that involves the collection and use of PHI.